 Once the RSGs are offloaded, they would be transported to the RSG storage facility at DCPP for preparation prior to installation.
 The RSGs would be transported from the Port San Luis area across Avila Beach Drive to the DCPP Access Gate and then along the Access Road for approximately seven miles to the RSG storage facility at the DCPP complex (see Figure B-11 for a map of the Port San Luis area).
-All land transportation activities would occur along existing paved roads that were designed and constructed for heavy loads.
+All land transportation activities would occur alongThe DCPP Access Road is an existing paved roads that were was designed and constructed for heavy loads.
 The steam generators may be transported at night to reduce traffic congestion and delays; however, this would require approval from the Harbor District.
 Both an overview of the proposed RSG transport route from Port San Luis to DCPP and the route of travel within the DCPP site are illustrated in Figures B-1 and B-2.

 Transportation of the RSGs requires special planning because of their large size.
 The delivery of the RSGs and other large heavy equipment to DCPP is not unprecedented.
-The OSGs were delivered along approximately the same route during construction of DCPP in the 1970s.
+The OSGs were delivered along approximately the same route during construction of DCPP in the 1970s, as were the reactor vessels, main bank transformers, main electrical generators, and other equipment of similar or larger size.
 For this reason, the DCPP Access Road and the paved roads at the facility were all constructed to support heavy equipment and loads, and utilized for these purposes during various operations.
 In addition to the OSGs, four main bank transformers were transported along the Access Road to DCPP in 1995 (PG&E, 2004d).